Portal

 As the header says, these are my favorite Get Smart episodes.
 I've listed them all right here with my own personal commentary.
 Therefore, you are forewarned about what you are about to read.

 This two-parter is without a doubt my favorite.
 In fact, I believe I know the script by heart!
-This episode features King Charles of Caronia -Max’s royal look-alike (as if one Max was not enough).
-Mr. & Mrs. 86 have been assigned to guard the king and hide him in their apartment.
-Naturally this and Max’s ever persistent jealousy open the door to a host of problems.
+This episode features King Charles of Caronia -Max's royal look-alike (as if one Max was not enough) who appeared in a previous Get Smart episode, The King Lives.
+This time, Mr. and Mrs. 86 have been assigned to guard the king and hide him in their apartment.
+Naturally this and Max's ever persistent jealousy open the door to a host of problems.

 What's so great about this one?